dodona-edu/dodona-edu.github.io/en/faq/annotations/index.md

 ![add comment](./add-comment.png)

-> Note comments support markdown formatting, so you can use bold, italics, lists, ...
-You can checkout all markdown features in [this reference](/en/references/exercise-description/#markdown).
+> Note: comments support Markdown formatting, so you can use bold, italics, lists, ...
+You can check out all Markdown features in [this reference](/en/references/exercise-description/#markdown).

 ## How can I save and reuse comments? <Badge type="tip" text="teacher" />